m-jeremic/test-ml-project/README.md

-##Average temoerature prediction - the linear regression project
+##Average temperature prediction - the linear regression project

--He would like to be able to predict average temperature of cities based on their latitude.
+-We would like to be able to predict average temperature of cities based on their latitude.
 -We already have data for temperatures and latitudes for some European cities.

 # Linear Regression Project